lakinsimmerman/Dietary-Food-Recall/README.md

 >How much did you consume?
 (Record in chart)

+>How was it cooked or served?
+Warm or cold?
+(Record in Chart)

 >What beverages did you consume?
 How much?
 (Record in chart)

 >Do you take any medications, supplements, or vitamins?
 (Record in chart)

 After each question is asked and answered, record information in an organized 24 Hour Food Recall Chart.

-*If no food was consumed in the morning hours, record this in chart*
+*If no food was consumed in the morning hours, record this in chart.
+Record all data and information given*

 **Note**